QueensCoder/learn-docker/README.md

     build . - builds a docker image based on which docker file is in directory

     build -f <filename> . - builds the image using the file name that is passed in after -f

+    docker attach <filename/id>  -attachs your terminal's standard input, output, and error (or any combination of the three) to a running container using the container's ID or name.

     C. port mapping
         processes running on ports such as a server need to be mapped in order for requests to be hanlded by the port